Consumer Bankruptcy Assistance Project

 Through the Fresh Start Clinic, CBAP trains attorneys, law students, and paralegal who provide direct representation to clients in chapter 7 bankruptcy.
 After volunteers attend a training clinic taught by an experienced bankruptcy practitioner, volunteers handle their case from the initial interview to the final discharge.

-- Location of Volunteer Opportunity: Philadelphia
+- County of Volunteer Opportunity: Philadelphia

 - Area of law: Debt/Credit/Bankruptcy, Chapter 7 Bankrupcy